Fondation pour l'audition

-The Fondation pour l'audition is a French scientific foundation for research about hearing impairment.
+The Fondation Pour l'Audition is a French scientific foundation for research about hearing impairment.
 The foundation is located in the 12th arrondissement of Paris.

 Overview

-The Fondation pour l'audition was created in 2015 by Françoise Bettencourt Meyers, Jean-Pierre Meyers and the Fondation Bettencourt Schueller.
+The Fondation Pour l'Audition was created in 2015 by Françoise Bettencourt Meyers, Jean-Pierre Meyers and the Fondation Bettencourt Schueller.

 The foundation receives a grant from the Fondation de France.

 The foundation welcomes Doctors from Denmark, United States, Belgium, United Kingdom and France.

+It is a sponsor of the research center Institut de l'audition.